Getting Organized II

 • |

 Note: This article was published while I was in my early 20s.
 I was much younger and dumber.
 Please don’t hold it against me.
 One of the perils of having a 20+ year old website!
-With just a few weeks until school started (me going into my senior year I am both excited and apprehensive),…
+My new toy.
+About 2 weeks ago, I was able to buy a new phone with the renewal of my…